 This area is composed of smaller parcels that were designated Low-Rise Residential by VOP 2010.
-It is proposed that these lands be designated Low-Rise Mixed-Use, with a maximum building height of four (4) storeys a maximum density of 1.5 FSI.
+It is proposed that these lands be designated Low-Rise Mixed-Use. maximum building height of four (4) storeys a maximum density of 1.5 FSI.
 This will serve as a physical transition between the neighbouring low-density established neighbourhood, Centre Street and the MTO's lands.

-Figure 11: Planning Areas

-These lands may be assembled and be incorporated into a comprehensive development in conjunction with the adjacent MTO lands should they be declared surplus, subject to the preparation of the Tertiary Plan in accordance with the Further Study Area policies.
-If these lots are to be developed, the overall development quality would be improved by the assembly of the individual lots.
+Figure 11: Planning Areas 1 No Policy Change 3 Mixed Use Corridor 2 3 MTO Area of Interes 2 North East Quadrant incorporated into a comprehensive development in conjunction with the adjacent MTO lands should they be declared surplus, subject to the preparation of the Tertiary Plan in accordance with the Further Study Area policies.
+If these development quality would be improved by the assembly of the individual lots.
 This would allow for the consolidation of access points, the coordination of parking, improved streetscapes and more efficient utilization of the land.